Learn more about the application form

 If you close your browser without storing your application, you will lose all changes to the last page you were working on.

-Note that you will be logged out of the system automatically after a period of inactivity (i.e. not switching pages or saving your information).
-The automatic log off time is given at the top of the screen, and updates automatically each time you store your application.
-If you are working on the same page over an extended period of time, you should use the “Save and check page” button frequently.
+Note that you will be logged out of the system automatically after a period of inactivity (i.e., not switching pages or saving your information).
+The automatic log-off time is given at the top of the screen and updates automatically each time you store your application.
+If you are working on the same page over an extended period, you should frequently use the “Save and check page” button.

-The “Save and check page” and “Check full application” buttons help you to find logical errors and missing information in your application and provide a supplement to your own ongoing quality control.
+The “Save and check page” and “Check full application” buttons help you find logical errors and missing information in your application and supplement your ongoing quality control.

 The function “Save and check page” will only check the current page you are on.
 Use “Check full application” to check the entire application form.